rdminfinity/rdmBuild/README.md

 This will install the needed packages and code to support rdmBuild.

 When complete run the following to lauch the service.
-Use tools like "forever" or "qckwinsvc" to run the program in the backgroud to respond to calls.
+Use tools like "[pm2](https://github.com/Unitech/pm2)" or "[qckwinsvc](https://github.com/tallesl/qckwinsvc)" to run the program in the backgroud to respond to calls.

 > node riWweb.js